CEvin Key: Skinny Puppy

-According to Key, the concept behind Skinny Puppy was to create music from the point of view of a dog whose "tail’s trodden on" and can only bark and growl.
+According to Key, the concept behind Skinny Puppy was to create music from the point of view of a dog whose "tail's trodden on" and can only bark and growl.
 The self-published EP Back & Forth was released in 1984; only 35 copies of the tape were produced.
 Key brought in Leeb (under the name Wilhelm Schroeder) and Dave "Rave" Ogilvie to help record their second EP, Remission.
 Terry McBride helped pay for the production and signed them to his new indie label, Nettwerk Records.
-A follow up LP, Bites, was released the following year.
+A follow-up LP, Bites, was released the following year.

 Key hired Dwayne Goettel to play with Skinny Puppy in 1986 after it had become apparent that Leeb was uninterested in touring.
 Key felt that Goettel's technical abilities and knowledge of sampling helped give the band a new identity.
 Key's partnership with Goettel strained his relationship with Ogre, who they felt was more interested in pursuing a solo career.
 Key was displeased with Ogre inviting Al Jourgensen for the 1989 production of Rabies, telling Alternative Press that he believed Jorgensen had intended to break the band up.
 Key's relationship with Ogre continued to worsen during the recording of Last Rights.
 In a 1991 interview with Propaganda magazine, he expressed his frustration regarding the recording of the album:

-Ogre is a different person from what I first knew, and I just can't bare to deal with it.
+Ogre is a different person from what I first knew, and I just can't bear to deal with it.
 It's something that I have to walk away from ...
 Every year there seems to be a promise and hope that we'll be able to talk, and we'll forget about all the things that have a lot to do with ego.
 Forget about ego and get into the studio and do something we originally wanted to do, which is just to make music that we'll listen to and be genuine fans of.